Audience Targeting in Feature Flags

 6. Properties

-Conditions act on properties.
-Therefore, you should first integrate with the Hackle SDK and be able to collect the property keys and values to use.
+Conditions are based on properties.
+Therefore, you must first integrate with the Hackle SDK to collect the necessary property keys and values.
+For more information about properties, see the Properties document.

 Composition of target rules and conditions